 Jordan Peterson vs Slavoj Zizek isn’t a Football Match

 Because both Peterson and Zizek are ultimately for freedom, they do agree on certain important issues.
 From what I understand, both men are opposed to political correctness, and see it as a form of totalitarian control over individuals, as well as an impediment to resolving important social issues.
 I hope that they will dedicate some time to this issue during their debate.
-I firmly believe that the erosion of free speech and the acceleration of political correctness is one of the biggest crises of the Western world right now.
+I firmly believe that the erosion of free speech is one of the biggest crises of the Western world right now.
 The more focus there is on this issue, the better.
 Another thing I understand that Peterson and Zizek share is that they are both opposed to postmodernism.
-Political postmodernism is poisoning the minds of young people, and again, the more voices against postmodernist nonsense, the better.

 I really look forward to the Peterson vs Zizek debate.
 I see it as a meeting of two of the world’s most brilliant minds, and a great opportunity for two very different perspectives to mesh together.
 I really hope everyone out there approaches the debate with a similarly positive and curious attitude.